miskcoo/ugreen_leds_controller/README.md

 > [!NOTE]
 > **AMD-based models (e.g. UGREEN DXP4800 GT).** On these the LED MCU is not on
 > the Intel *SMBus I801 adapter* but on a **Synopsys DesignWare** I2C controller
-> (ACPI `AMDI0010`), and the MCU reports chip id `0xc5b2` (it needs the
-> SMBus block-write framing this tool selects automatically).
-The DesignWare
+> (ACPI `AMDI0010`).
+Some models on this bus need the SMBus block-write framing
+> used by UGREEN's `leds-mcu.ko`.
+> The kernel module and CLI use explicit protocol controls, and both fall back
+> to legacy by default.
-> controller is supported by the mainline `i2c-designware-platform` /
+> The DesignWare controller is supported by the mainline `i2c-designware-platform` /
 > `i2c-designware-core` drivers, but they are **not enabled in every kernel**.
 > If `i2cdetect -l` shows no `Synopsys DesignWare I2C adapter`, make sure the bus
 > driver is available, then load it: